Thinking of setting off fireworks?

 - If you decide to stable your horse make sure you check thoroughly for anything that could cause potential injury, such as protruding nails, string and ensure the haynet is secured.

 - If your horse is to stay in the field, check the fencing is secure and there are no foreign objects around.

 - Ensure that yourself or someone experienced stays with your horse if you know that fireworks are being set off to try and keep them calm.

 - If you are leaving your horse in the care of another person then be sure to leave clear instructions and contact details for both yourself and your vet should any problems arise.

-- If you know your horse will be stressed, talk to your vet about sedation, or perhaps consider moving your horse for the night.
+- If you know your horse will be stressed, talk to your vet about possible options, including sedation, or perhaps consider moving your horse for the night.

 - Playing music on a radio positioned outside the stable can often mask sudden noise, distract attention and be soothing.
 Ensure your horse is used to the radio before the day of the fireworks being set off.